Synthesis-Collective/SpellResearchAlternateTomePatcher/README.md

 3. Updates the tomes.
 4. Skips tomes depending by level (for all my fellows who disable starting spells).
 5. Reads PSC files (tested with a few spell packs from the Spell Research Patch Compendium at [Spell Research Patch Compendium Redux](https://www.nexusmods.com/skyrimspecialedition/mods/61177).
+6. Copies the DDS files from Spell Research Book to required directory

 Upcoming functionality:
 1. Export the imported spell data to JSON for proper importing